AdobeDocs/workfront.en/help/quicksilver/planning/records/manage-records-in-planning-section.md

    <td role="rowheader"><p>Object permissions</p></td>
    <td>
    <p>In Workfront, View or higher permissions to a project, portfolio, or program</a> </p>
-   <p>In Workfront Planning, Contribute or higher permissions to a workspace</a> </p>
+   <p>In Workfront Planning, View permissions to a workspace to view any connected records or Contribute or higher permissions to a workspace to connect or disconnect records</a> </p>
    <p>System Administrators have permissions to all Workfront Planning workspaces, including the ones they did not create</p>
   </td>
   </tr>
 <tr>
    <td role="rowheader"><p>Layout template</p></td>
-   <td> <p>All users, including Workfront administrators,  must be assigned a layout template that includes the Planning area in the Main Menu and the Planning area for projects, portfolios, and programs. </p> For more information, see <a href="/help/quicksilver/planning/access/access-overview.md">Adobe Planning access overview</a>. </p>  </p>
+   <td> <p>To view the Planning area or the Planning section for a Workfront object, all users, including Workfront administrators, must be assigned a layout template that includes the Planning area in the Main Menu and the Planning area for projects, portfolios, and programs. </p> For more information, see <a href="/help/quicksilver/planning/access/access-overview.md">Adobe Planning access overview</a>. </p>  </p>
 </td>
   </tr>
  </tbody>